J&J CEO Gorsky to step down, company veteran to lead in 2022 | Business

 The company also noted that investment in research and development has jumped more than 60 per cent during Gorsky's tenure to USD 12 billion last year, with oncology being a focus.

-Shares of J&J gained USD 1.13 in Friday morning trading, climbing to USD 179.70 while broader indexes also rose slightly.
-The stock price has climbed more than 12 per cent so far this year.
+Shares of J&J slipped 76 cents to USD 177.81 Friday before markets opened.
+But the stock price has climbed more than 12 per cent so far this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)